MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/account-framework.md

 ## Using a custom or default account framework

 You can design your account framework or use a default account framework.
-The account framework applies to all companies in your Microsoft Dynamics GP system, and represents the maximum length of your accounts, number of segments, and segment lengths.
-The account framework is very difficult to change later after you set it up using Microsoft Dynamics GP Utilities.
+The account framework applies to all companies in your [!INCLUDE[prodshort](../includes/prodshort.md)] system, and represents the maximum length of your accounts, number of segments, and segment lengths.
+The account framework is very difficult to change later after you set it up using [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities.

-To use the default account framework, you’ll select Basic as the installation option in Microsoft Dynamics GP Utilities after you install Microsoft Dynamics GP.
+To use the default account framework, you’ll select Basic as the installation option in [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities after you install [!INCLUDE[prodshort](../includes/prodshort.md)].
 The Basic option also provides default settings for your system database and system password.
-For more information, see Installation options in Microsoft Dynamics GP Utilities on page 36.
+For more information, see Installation options in [!INCLUDE[prodshort](../includes/prodshort.md)] Utilities on page 36.

 The following is the account framework for a basic installation.